Louiskovski/SuperBlenderGalaxy/README.md

 You also need to be sure that the object is in the correct category in the outliner.
 The Asset Browser will only add it to the currently selected collection!

+# Plans for future versions

+- ObjectDatabase usage by Asset Browser (object names, info, argument/variable usage)
+- Improve Pymap usage, such as not converting CSV <-> BCSV, and instead read and write BCSV directly (to make importing and exporting much faster)
+- Replace WiiExplorer with PyKernel to directly read/write the ARC archives instead of extracting them to folders and then packing them (to avoid useless extra folders)
+- Render BDL/BMD model (good luck with that :P)
+- Or a way to extract all original assets to DAE/FBX, and then use them in the Blender Editor for assets (like The Fourth Dimension, the 3D Land Editor does)